 The dates provided below show the provisional dates that each unit will running in the 2017/18 academic year.
-Each unit will run on a Tuesday from 2-7pm.
+Each unit will run on a Tuesday from 2-7pm for September 2017 or Thursday 2-7pm for September 2018 entry.
 If you choose to enrol on the full Master’s in September 2017 you’ll complete the units in year one in the academic year 2016/17 as shown and year two units in the academic year 2017/18 (dates will be available in December 2016 for units running in the 2017/18 academic year).

 Additional attendance dates for the academic year 2017/18 include: